 - Insect repellent if the mossies love you

 - Respect for your fellow WOMADelaideans

 Pop-up sunshades can be brought to WOMADelaide, but must only be set up in areas of the park WELL away from all sightlines and traffic areas.
 For Stage 1 the only area which can be used is ‘the pines’ area marked out towards Hackney Road.

 Sunshades MUST be removed when you leave at night and tents or other structures of any kind are not allowed anywhere in the park.

 If you bring a chair to sit on, it must be of the low-standing, beach-style variety, especially if you want to use it in front of the stages for seated performances.
 These will also be available for purchase at the WOshop.

-Umbrellas will not be allowed into the park as they can be a safety concern in addition to disrupting other patrons experience of the event.
+Large umbrellas will not be allowed into the park as they can be a safety concern in addition to disrupting other patrons experience of the event.
 In the case of inclement weather, we recommend packing a light rain proof jacket w/ hood and/or a lightweight poncho.
-Small, flat parasols can be brought for personal sun protection if desired.
+Small umbrellas can be brought for personal sun protection if desired.